How To: Set Up a DIY Photo Booth Using Your Computer (Free Software Download Included)

 A DIY MacBook photo booth (use a colorful shower curtain or table cloth as a backdrop)

 If you have a computer and a printer, then you also have a DIY photo booth just waiting awesome-ize the next birthday party, wedding, or celebration you attend.
+In this post, I’ll show you how to create your own photo booth software that you can use at your next party.
 Some people think photo booths are lame or cheesy; I assure you, they are not.
-They're a ton of fun, help guests get to know each other, and make guestbooks great.
+They’re a ton of fun, help guests get to know each other, and make guestbooks great.

 Some friends of ours just got married (read about our DIY wedding gift for them here), and I wanted to set up a photo booth for their reception.
 It had to be easy (no work involved for the guests), print automatically, and take a series of timed photos in sequence.